cloudflare/cloudflare-docs/content/support/DNS/Troubleshooting/Cloudflare DNS FAQ.md

 ___

-## Why do I see hundreds of random DNS records after adding my domain?
+## Why am I getting hundreds of random DNS records after adding my domain?

 This can happen when you had a wildcard \* record configured at your previous authoritative DNS.
 You can remove these records in bulk using the API: https://api.cloudflare.com/#dns-records-for-a-zone-delete-dns-record .
 Or you can also delete your domain from the Cloudflare Dashboard, then delete the wildcard record from your authoritative DNS, and then re-add the domain again